 The ministry's Agreement Administrator is responsible to complete a Performance Appraisal.
 The Performance Appraisal is discussed with the Functional Head.
 The appraisal is signed by both the ministry's Agreement Administration and the Functional Head.
-The signed performance appraisal form is forwarded to the Regional RAQS coordinator and the appraisal is issued to the Service Provider.
-All Performance Appraisals issued after April 1, 2007 are transferred to the Service Provider electronically through RAQS.
+The signed performance appraisal form is forwarded to the Regional RAQS coordinator and the appraisal is issued to the Service Provider electronically through RAQS.